118 YEARS OF MAKING THE BIBLE KNOWN

 Their ministries served as the benchmark from where the Bible ministry in the Philippines developed.

-ABS's Jay C. Goodrich and his wife became the first resident representatives to establish a Bible depot and to begin systematic planning and organization of Bible work in the Philippines.
+ABS's Jay C. Goodrich and his wife became the first resident representatives to establish a Bible depot in 1899 and to begin systematic planning and organization of Bible work in the Philippines.
 In 1912, a two-story office was established at 636 Isaac Peral Street (presently 890 United Nations Avenue, Ermita, Manila).
 This would later become the site of the Philippine Bible Society, serving as the main base of operation for all translation, production, distribution, and promotion works of the Holy Scriptures.
 Previous "houses" of the Bible Society were in Intramuros and a house along 503 Rizal Avenue, among others.

 The Philippine Bible House became an autonomous Bible Society in 1966 under the leadership of the first Filipino General Secretary Rev. Angel B. Taglucop.
-This was also the time of Vatican II when the Pope encouraged Bible reading and Bible use among Catholics.
+This was also the time of Vatican II when the Pope encouraged Bible reading and Bible use among Catholics worldwide.
 With the growing demand for new translations, PBS formed translation committees consisting of carefully selected translators and Bible scholars from the Protestant and Roman Catholic Churches.
 This joint undertaking brought Filipinos the Bible in eight major Philippine languages.
 Since then, Protestants and Catholics have come together in pursuit of the Bible cause.

 The Philippine Bible Society mission continues through the partnership of more than 3,000 individual members, churches and organizations who believe in the power of God’s Word.